-The Skinny on Hot Workouts
+The Skinny On Hot Workouts

-But what exactly does this mean in terms of weight loss?
-Do you really burn more calories when it’s hot out?
-At first blush, it might seem so.
-If you’ve ever weighed yourself before and after a strenuous workout in the heat, you know that sometimes you can see dramatic differences.
+But what exactly does this mean in terms of how your body actually burns fat and calories?
+At first blush, it might seem that working out in the heat leads to greater weight loss.
+If you’ve ever weighed yourself before and after a strenuous, hot workout, you may notice that the numbers on the scale have shifted dramatically.
 This leads some people to thinking that exercising in extreme heat is a good way to lose weight.

-Unfortunately, nearly all that extra weight is likely to be water, not fat.
-It’s true that some sources suggest that working out in the heat may be able to help you burn more calories, because your body uses more energy trying to keep itself cool.
-However, the difference will probably be relatively slight, and the overwhelming majority of the weight loss you experience from working out in the heat simply comes from water loss.
+Though some sources suggest that working out in the heat may be able to help you burn more calories — because your body uses more energy trying to keep itself cool — the difference will probably be negligible at best, and the overwhelming majority of the weight loss you experience from working out in the heat simply comes from water loss.

-There is some suggestion that working out in the heat may be able to increase performance in both hot and cold environments.
+There have been some studies suggesting that doing hot workouts can increase your performance in both hot and cold environments.
 A study done at the University of Oregon and published in The Journal of Applied Physiology tested the ability of competitive bike riders to perform in a 55-degree room.
 One group of bikers trained in a cool setting and the other trained in the heat.
 At the end, both groups were tested in a 55 degree room.
 The group that trained in the heat experienced significant improvement while the group that trained in the cool did not.
-However, it is important to be aware that this study dealt with highly trained and competitive athletes, and its findings may not be 100% applicable to more casual exercisers.
+However, it is important to be aware that this study dealt with highly trained and competitive athletes, and its findings may not be 100 per cent applicable to more casual exercisers.

 Finally, exercising in the heat may be able to help build mental toughness.
 The ability to keep going in the heat may be able to give you a competitive edge when the chips are down.
-However, none of that is going to be very helpful if you give yourself heat stroke first.
+However — none of that is going to be very helpful if you give yourself heat stroke first.

-Regardless of whether or not you’ll burn more calories, if you decide to work out in the heat, make sure you pay close attention to your body.
-As mentioned earlier, don’t push stretches further than is safe, and make sure that you drink enough water.
-In the heat, you’re at a much greater risk of dehydration than in cooler temperatures.
+Regardless of whether or not you burn more calories, if you decide to work out in the heat, make sure you are paying close attention to your body and how you’re feeling.
+Don’t push yourself harder than your body can handle, and (we can’t stress this enough), drink lots and lots of water.
+You’re at a much greater risk of dehydration when exercising in hot weather than in cooler temperatures.
 Watch for symptoms like dizziness, confusion, cramps, nausea and weakness.
-If you experience these, it’s time to get some water and cool off.
+If you experience these, it’s time to get out of the heat, grab some water and cool off.